 MP for The Wrekin

-“A long-serving Conservative MP with high party loyalty who has occasionally broken ranks on Brexit-related and Northern Ireland votes.”
+“A long-serving Conservative MP with strong party loyalty who chairs parliamentary panels and has occasionally rebelled on EU-related Brexit votes.”

 Mark Pritchard is a Conservative MP for The Wrekin, first elected in 2005.
-He currently sits on the Panel of Chairs and has a long parliamentary career across security, international development and constitutional scrutiny, including time on the Intelligence and Security Committee.
+He currently serves on the Panel of Chairs (since 2024) and has previously sat on the Intelligence and Security Committee and a range of parliamentary committees, giving him experience in security, governance and international affairs.

-He shows very high party loyalty (99%) and attends votes above the party average (63%).
-He has 13 rebel votes, indicating occasional independence from the party line.
-On policy, he generally supports immigration controls and the Rwanda deportation scheme, while votes on NHS funding, VAT, transgender rights, asylum, and other areas are mixed.
+He shows very high party loyalty (99% of votes with the party) and above-average attendance for his party (62% vs 56%).
+He has 13 rebel votes.
+On policy, he generally supports immigration controls and the Rwanda deportation scheme, and tends to oppose stronger trade union powers; his voting on NHS funding, prison sentencing and other welfare issues is mixed.

-Declared nine financial interests, including employment and earnings, visits outside the UK, ongoing paid employment, land and property, and shareholdings.
+He has nine declared financial interests, including multiple paid employments, ongoing paid employment, visits outside the UK, land and property holdings, and a shareholding.

 Generated 21 February 2026